Do you know the difference between a therapist, a counselor, and a psychologist?

 - Have an advanced degree in psychology

-- May do therapy, research, or be a professor at a university
+- Provide therapy, research, or are professors at a university

 - Obtain the highest level of education and training